- Homeowners should receive their real estate and personal property tax statements for the current year by the middle part of November.

-Please note that the 'SCH CAPITAL OUTLAY' taxes levied by your local school district are showing in 2018 as a separate taxing authority record on your tax statement.
-On prior tax statements, these funds were included in the 'UNIFIED' taxing authority associated with your school district.
-This is for display purposes only due to KSA 72-53,127.
+Please note that the 'SCH CAPITAL OUTLAY' taxes levied by your local school district showed in 2018 as a separate taxing authority record on your tax statement due to new legislation, KSA 72-53,127 and was for temporary display and reporting purposes only.
+In 2019, these funds resumed being included in the 'UNIFIED' taxing authority associated with your school district.
 For more details on current year and prior year levies, please view the Mill Levies by Taxing Authority reports found on the Records and Tax Administration website.

 - If the homeowner is responsible for paying taxes on a home or other real estate property, the full amount or the half amount can be paid on or before December 20th of that tax year.
 If the first half is paid, the second half of that year's taxes are due on or before May 10th of the following year.